General Questions

 What does additional option Change products quantity to 100 on Target Store mean?

-It sometimes happens that products, which are out of stock don’t display on front end of Target store after migration.
-In order to avoid such situation Cart2Cart offers a possibility to change quantity of products which are zero or less on Source store to 100 items on Target store.
+It sometimes happens that products which are out of stock don’t display on the front end of the Target store after migration.
+To prevent this, Cart2Cart offers the option to automatically change the quantity of products that are zero or less in the Source store to 100 in the Target store during the data migration process.

-As an example, we’ve performed a OpenCart to Magento migration using this option.
-As you can see, the product on OpenCart was “Out of Stock”.
+We've performed an OpenCart to Magento migration using this option.
+As you can see, the product in OpenCart was “Out of Stock”.

 More info